bengissu/mri-super-resolution/README.md

-# Sharper Insights for the Future of Medical Imaging: Super-Resolution Techniques in MRI Video Analysis
+# Enhancing Welsh MRI Speech Motion Videos: A Super-Resolution Approach Using ESRGAN and Real-ESRGAN

 ## Overview
 Welcome to my dissertation project repository, where I explore the application of various super-resolution techniques in the analysis of MRI video data.
-This research aims to enhance the clarity and quality of MRI imaging, offering potential advancements in medical diagnostics and treatment planning.
+This research aims to enhance the clarity and quality of MRI imaging, offering potential advancements in speech articulation and linguistics.

 ## Objectives
 - To investigate and implement state-of-the-art super-resolution algorithms tailored for MRI data.